adamstuller/tweets-import/README.md

 ##  !!!
 BEWARE !!!

-In `postgres/configuration/00_init.sql` constrains on foreign keys are allready specified.
-In reality they were added to database after the import by another sql.
-These constrains would not allow conncurrent imports of respective tables in streams.
-Add and drop constrains can be done with sql scripts in `./postgres/scripts`.
+In `postgres/configuration/00_init.sql` constrains on foreign keys are missing.
+They might be added or dropped to/from database after the import by sql scripts in `postgres/scripts`.
+These constrains would not allow conncurrent imports of respective tables in streams if added on Initialization.